Dasharo/lvfs-setup-experimental/README.md

+# Providing firmware from a custom source

+> [!WARNING]
+>
+> Instructions below are for reference only.
+They **DO NOT** create a working
+> LVFS instance (see below for details).

+The initial idea was to run full LVFS site, but it was never meant to be used this way and needs further debugging and customization.
+An alternative solution is available in the [tools](tools) directory (see README.md there) which creates an LVFS-like file structure that can be served over HTTP/HTTPS and added to fwupd as a remote.

 # Creating custom LVFS instance

-> Note: instructions below are for reference only.
-They don't create a working
-> LVFS instance (see below for details).
->
-> See README.md in [tools](tools) directory for a working solution with custom
-> LVFS-like server.

 Before proceeding make sure you have [Nix](https://nixos.org/download/) installed.
 As a next step generate secrets required by LVFS server: